 ESTIMATED ALLOWABLE UPLIFT CAPACITY OF DRILLED CAST-IN-PLACE CONCRETE SHAFTS IN KIPS (Factor of Safety = 2.5)

-Installation Depth Shaft Diameter
+Installation Depth Shaft Diameter r

 (feet) 18-inch 24-inch 30-inch 36-inch 42-inch

 20 14 19 24 29 34

-25 18 24 30 37 43
+25 22 29 36 43 51

-30 23 31 39 47 55

-35 30 40 50 60 70
+30 34 46 58 69 81

+35 51 69 86 103 120

-Below existing grade
+\Below existing grade

-It should also be noted that the shaft capacity estimates were calculated using average strength values from laboratory testing performed on samples of the subsurface soils obtained from all the borings within the upper 25 feet and from boring B-1 only for depths below 25 feet.
+It should also be noted that the shaft capacity estimates were calculated using average strength values from laboratory testing performed on samples of the subsurface soils obtained from all the borings within the upper 30 feet and from borings B-1 and B-2, only, for depths below 30 feet.
 Therefore, the actual shaft capacities throughout the site will vary and should be determined utilizing additional subsurface soil characteristics obtained within each proposed construction area once the project development plans are more complete.

 The capacities provided above are based on geotechnical properties and soil-shaft relationship only.
 Consideration should be given to the structural integrity of the shaft itself under the design load conditions.
 Again, the effective weight of the shaft has been included in the compression capacities and excluded in the uplift capacities provided above.
 As a conservative approach, the weight of the concrete in the shaft should not be added to the uplift capacities provided in the above table.

 The values presented above assume each shaft is isolated from any influence of nearby foundation loading.
 Center-to-center spacing between shafts should be at least 3 shaft diameters.
 Settlement of the drilled shafts up to 42 inches in diameter designed in accordance with the recommendations provided above should be less than one (1) inch.
 Differential settlement across the foundation area should be slightly less than the realized total settlement of an individual shaft provided all shafts are installed to the same tip elevation.

-Due to the potential hydrostatic heave associated with the clayey sands and sandy silty clays encountered below the depths of about 8 to 17 feet and the fact that these soils are in a somewhat soft condition, installation of shafts below these depths will likely require the use of a drilling slurry and/or casing during augering followed by placement of concrete with a closed tremie.
-To determine the necessity for the utilization of a drilling slurry and/or casing during augering, several test shaft excavations should be drilled near the subject installation area.
+Due to the potential hydrostatic heave associated with the sands encountered below the depths about 22 to 27 feet, installation of shafts below these depths may require the use of a drilling slurry and/or casing during augering followed by placement of concrete with a closed tremie.
+To determine the necessity for the utilization of a drilling slurry and/or casing during augering, several test shaft excavations should be drilled near the subject installation area at non-production shaft locations.
 The test holes should be the same diameter and extend at least 3 feet deeper than the final tip elevation of the proposed production shafts.
+The geotechnical engineer should be retained to witness the test shaft excavations to determine appropriate installation methods.

+The drilling slurry, if required, will keep the open hole from collapsing and eliminate the potential hydrostatic heave and will allow the shafts to be installed to the provided depths.
+For shafts installed shallower than the sand strata, a drilling slurry will likely not be required.
+However, casing to a depth of 17 feet may still be necessary due to the soft soils encountered between the depths of about 8 to 17 feet in boring B-3.
 During installation, the slurry level in the shaft, if used, should be maintained even with the ground surface.
 As concrete is being placed the tremie should be kept at least three feet below the top of the concrete in the shaft.
 Regardless of the installation method used, concrete for shaft construction should be placed with a slump range of six (6) to eight (8) inches and be designed to achieve the required strength at the recommended slump.